 If you’re an an adrenaline junkie, hurtling towards earth then floating gently above the terracotta roofs and green fields could give you an even greater appreciation of your trip to Italy.
-One school to try is the Area Delta 47 Accademia di Paracadutismo, a skydiving and parachuting school that offers tandem and solo jumps.
+One school to try is the Accademia di Paracadutismo, the oldest and best known skydiving and parachuting school in Italy.
+The academy offers both tandem and solo jumps.

 Paragliding in the Dolomites

 If jumping out of a perfectly good airplane isn’t for you, perhaps paragliding over the Dolomites would be of interest.